osmosis-labs/networks/genesis-validators.md

 To upload the your genesis file, please follow these steps:

-1. Rename the gentx file just generated to gentx-{your-moniker}.json
+1. Rename the gentx file just generated to gentx-{your-moniker}.json (please do not have any spaces in the file name)
 2. Fork this repo by going to https://github.com/osmosis-labs/networks, clicking on fork, and choose your account (if multiple).
 3. Clone your copy of the fork to your local machine
 ```sh
 git clone https://github.com/<your_github_username>/networks
 ```
-4. Copy the gentx to the networks repo
+4. Copy the gentx to the networks repo (ensure that it is in the correct folder)

 ```sh
 cp ~/.osmosisd/config/gentx/gentx-<your-moniker>.json networks/osmosis-1/gentxs/